WickedDevice/CUCO2_Website/README.md

 export RAILS_DB_PASSWORD=whateverTheMySQLPasswordIs
 ```
 You can generate a rails SECRET_KEY_BASE with the command `rake secret`.

+This server uses a 'rails' user for the MySQL database.
+RAILS_DB_PASSWORD should be the password for the rails user.

 I ended up changing `./config/database.yml` to include the database password because `rails c production` wasn't happy without it.
 I've also put the database password in `/etc/profile`, but I don't think you need to.